Leveraging Complementary Attention maps in vision transformers for OCT image analysis: RESULTS AND DISCUSSIONS

-Adding CBAM \cite{CBAM} to InceptionResnetV2 substantially boosted the F1 score from 0.686 to 0.696 (Table \ref{tab:irv2_comparison}) for a negligible increase in the network complexity (i.e., parameter count increased by only \~0.37\%; not reported in the table).
-Notably, this boost in performance actually inspired us to move to vision transformer models.
+Our ablation study involving the addition of CBAM \cite{CBAM} to InceptionResnetV2 showed a substantial boost in F1 score from 0.686 to 0.696 (Table \ref{tab:irv2_comparison}) for a negligible increase in the network complexity (i.e., parameter count increased by only \~0.37\%; not reported in the table).
+Notably, this boost in performance inspired us to move to vision transformer models.

 To understand the reason for the improved F1 scores, we calculated the F1 score across biomarker types individually and discovered that CBAM improved the performance on certain biomarkers substantially while showing marginal improvement in others.
 It even registered a deterioration, albeit only slightly, in one case.
 Therefore, we hypothesize that the attention module improved the detection of local biomarkers.